iplax13/BSC-Honeypot/readme.md

 # Best honeypot price on the market

-Last account get flagged & the contribution removed by github
+My last account get flagged & the contribution removed by github So here we go again :D

 ## BSC TOKEN HONEYPOT EXAMPLE: